alisopp/KaraokeMusicVideoManager/Documentation/HOW_TO_IMAGES.md

 # IMAGE RECOURCES

-Instruction on how you can use the edit/create every image of this project from the source vector graphics (and how to change them).
+Instruction on how you can edit/create every image of this project from the source vector graphics (and how to change them).

 <br>